nrivard/lmaos/README.md

 _Note: When you transfer your program, the transfer location must match the origin!_

-Here's a very simple uploaded program that will write an alternating pattern to the VIA's 2 I/O ports:
+Here's a very simple program that will write an alternating pattern to the VIA's 2 I/O ports:

 ```asm
 .org $0400